-The Pharmacy Integration Fund (PhIF)
+The Pharmacy Integration Programme/Fund (PhIF)

-The Pharmacy Integration Fund (PhIF)
+The Pharmacy Integration Programme/Fund (PhIF)

-In the Government’s letter from 17th December 2015 entitled ‘Community pharmacy in 2016/17 and beyond’, the Department of Health (DH) announced that it would consult on a ‘Pharmacy Integration Fund’ (PhIF) to help transform how pharmacists and community pharmacy will operate in the NHS.
+In the Government’s letter from 17th December 2015 entitled ‘Community pharmacy in 2016/17 and beyond’, the Department of Health and Social Care (DHSC) announced that it would consult on introducing a Pharmacy Integration Fund (PhIF) to help transform how pharmacists and community pharmacy will operate in the NHS.

-The aim of the PhIF is to support the development of clinical pharmacy practice in a wider range of primary care settings, resulting in a more integrated and effective NHS primary care patient pathway.
+The stated aim of the PhIF is to support the development of clinical pharmacy practice in a wider range of primary care settings, resulting in a more integrated and effective NHS primary care patient pathway.
 In particular, the PhIF is intended to drive the greater use of community pharmacy, pharmacists and pharmacy technicians in new, integrated local care models.

 Click on a heading below for more information.

-The key areas for the operational delivery of the Five Year Forward View will be used as the guiding principles for deployment of the Fund i.e.:
+NHS England has stated that the key areas for the operational delivery of the Five Year Forward View will be used as the guiding principles for deployment of the Fund i.e.:

 - Improving care and quality;